jacky-labs-26/kinga-ethical-blocker/README.md

 Unsolicited?
 Your calls.
 Your rules.

-*Kinga — brave enough to fight the battles you shouldn't have to.*
+*Kinga.
+Brave enough to fight the battles you shouldn't have to.*